HEXXXxxxuan/ecoACT-android-application/items/report.md

    * **Description of feature**: This feature provides users with a secure way to log into the app using their email and password.
 Firebase Authentication is used to verify the credentials.
 Once successfully logged in, the user is redirected to the app's main functionality.
 Error messages are displayed in case of invalid credentials or network issues.
 Two predefined accounts (`comp2100@anu.edu.au` and `comp6442@anu.edu.au`) are provided for the markers to access the app. <br>
    * **Description of your implementation**: The login functionality is implemented in `FirebaseLoginActivity`.
 In the `onCreate` method, we retrieve the authorisation instance associated with the project(`mAuth = FirebaseAuth.getInstance()`), and checks for a cached user, before finally showing the result via a toast message.
 If no cached user exists, the layout instantiates and provides a form.
 The login form includes two `EditText` fields: `lg_username` for the email input and `lg_password` for the password, defined in the XML layout file [`activity_firebase_login_ui.xml`](https://gitlab.cecs.anu.edu.au/u7327620/gp-24s2/-/blob/main/App/app/src/main/res/layout/activity_firebase_login_ui.xml).
 The `signIn()` method validates the input fields and uses Firebase's `signInWithEmailAndPassword` method to authenticate the user.
 If the login is successful, the resultant user data returns via an `Intent`.
 If the login fails, a failure message is displayed using a `Toast` (`addOnFailureListener`) to inform the user.
 This ensures a smooth and user-friendly login experience, including proper error handling and input validation. <br>

 2. [DataFiles].
 The app must use a data set (which you may create) where each entry represents a meaningful piece of information relevant to the app.
 The data set must be represented and stored in a structured format as taught in the course.
-It must contain at least 2,500 valid instances. (easy)in your report.
+It must contain at least 2,500 valid instances. (easy)
    * Code to the Data File [`canberra_suburbs.json`](tFpOJ4pms32UhUzrfL4XFSK6), [`canberra_suburbs_coordinates.json`](SANICmkjDFxw6rcZdjZE65ur).
    * Link to the Firebase repo: https://console.firebase.google.com/u/2/project/go4gp-s2/overview